projectcalico/calico/docs/source/openstack.rst

 Calico, you should consider the :doc:`opens-chef-install` which can be used on Ubuntu 14.04 to set up a Calico OpenStack system.

-Otherwise, if you already use OpenStack, you can install Calico by using
+Otherwise, if you already use OpenStack, you can install Calico via any of the following methods:

 - the packaged install for Ubuntu 14.04 - see :doc:`ubuntu-opens-install`